With news items appearing about political demonstrations in Turkey, some travelers are asking, "Is it safe to travel to Turkey now?"

 daily life of the place, and don't

 there's a headline.

-All that having been said, the final decision must be yours, and you should make
+All that having been said, you should make

 a decision that you can be comfortable